jeremyli16/ValoGM/README.md

 The `offseason` phase exists in `GamePhase` but the game never enters it cleanly — after playoffs the state machine resets directly into the next season.
 There is no offseason logic: no free agency period, no contract expirations being resolved, no salary cap enforcement, no draft, and no end-of-season player development pass.

 ### Multi-Season Persistence
-The current save/load model works within a season.
-Historical match results and standings from prior seasons are not archived to IndexedDB, so there is no all-time stats view, no career records, and no reference to previous season performance in player development.
+Per-season player stats are written to IndexedDB and survive reloads within the current season.
+Historical match results and standings from prior seasons are not yet archived — at season transition, old stats remain in the store but there is no UI to view career records, cross-season leaderboards, or prior-season standings.

 ### Challengers League
 Eight challengers teams are generated and assigned rosters at game start.
 They do not have a schedule, standings, or playoff bracket.
 There is no promotion/relegation mechanic between Challengers and Partnership tiers.